-The religious leaders at the time were more concerned with religious dogma and maintaining their status and alignment with government than they were in meeting the needs of the oppressed people.
-Jesus did not seek alignment with the religious leaders but often stood in disagreement with their practices and teachings.
+Contrastingly, the religious leaders at the time were mostly concerned with religious dogma.
+They were more interested in maintaining their status and alignment with the government, than they were with meeting the needs of the oppressed people.
+Jesus did not seek alignment with the religious leaders, but often stood in disagreement with their practices and teachings.

-We can draw parallels with Jesus’s ministry and that of Moses who was grieved by the systemic oppression of the Jews by Egypt which was the catalyst for his mission in leading them to freedom.
-Jesus’s message is one of freedom and although his strategy was one of peace and a wilful submission up to the point of death; his message continues to be world renown and his very name brings healing and freedom.
+We can draw parallels with Jesus’s ministry and that of Moses.
+Moses was grieved by the systemic oppression of the Jews by Egypt.
+This was the catalyst for his mission in leading them to freedom.
+Jesus’s message is one of freedom from bondage and oppression.
+His strategy was one of peace and a wilful submission up to the point of death.
+His message continues to be world renown and his very name brings healing and freedom.

 The church has a role to play in supporting disadvantaged groups.
 The work starts with our conversations and a willingness to listen, to the ways in which people communicate their hurt.
 Dismissive attitudes are unhelpful and the only way to understand what people need, is to show a willingness to listen.
 Systemic oppression relates to the intentional disadvantaging, of groups of people based on their identify, while advantaging members of the dominant group (nationalequityproject.org).